Antarctic ice sheet melt 'not that unusual', latest ice core shows

 The latest ice-core analysis from the Antarctic shows that nothing unusual in terms of melting is occurring.

 In research published yesterday, a large team of scientists used a deep ice core from the Western Antarctic Ice Sheet Divide to produce records going back some 2,000 years.
-Their analysis shown that recent melting in that area, which has caused a good deal of hysteria* in climate alarmist circles, is in fact normal.
+Their analysis shown that recent melting in that area is in fact normal.

 “If we could look back at this region of Antarctica in the 1940s and 1830s, we would find that the regional climate would look a lot like it does today, and I think we also would find the glaciers retreating much as they are today,” comments Eric Steig, a senior earth-sciences boffin at the University of Washington and the lead author on the new research.